chrispepper1989/rust_if_branch_benchmark/README.md

 # Conclusion
 This was a fun little dive into Rust and a nice way to challenge my own assumptions because I did expect the logical operator (the none if) version to be faster by a measurable amount.

 Turns out, its not... well not properly measurable anyway.
-Which leads me to believe the rust compiler is clever enough to optimise the if statement perfectly well and attempting this micro optimisation was a fools errand.
+Which shows the rust compiler is clever enough to optimise the if statement perfectly well and attempting this micro optimisation was a fools errand.
 Perhaps its still good to keep in mind for if I ever find myself working in GLES shaders again.... possibly :p

 But as always, premature optimisation is the route of all evil and you should always profile, benchmark and repeat! ( basically TDD it :p )